Senior Camp (Units D - H)

 | Unit H|| 6th Grade|

 Our senior campers benefit from a tremendous range of activity choices.
 They appreciate the opportunity to design their own schedules based on their particular interests.
-After visiting the subject choices and learning about what is planned, campers then choose up to four activities, depending on the unit, to specialize in for each three-week session.
+After visiting the subject choices and learning about what is planned, campers then choose up to five activities, depending on the unit, to specialize in for each three-week session.
 There are novice- to advance-level classes available and some activities may require a double period.

 Campers bring a lunch daily; milk and water are provided.
 The lunches are not refrigerated.
 We also offer hot and cold lunch selections delivered to camp through the Smart Lunches program at www.smartlunches.com.